cmla-psu/matrixqueries/README.md

   - For t=16, it takes around 3 days to finish.
 - **6_related.py:** Experiment for related queries (section7.8)

 Simply run the main function, change the parameters for different settings.
-You can also change the hyperparameters in the code to achieve more accurate result.
+You can also change the hyperparameters in the code to achieve more accurate result, check **softmax.configuration()** for details of tunable hyperparameters.

 ## Citing this work

-You are encouraged to cite the following [paper](https://arxiv.org/abs/2012.00135) if you use this tool for academic research:
+You are encouraged to cite the paper [Optimizing Fitness-For-Use of Differentially Private Linear Queries](https://arxiv.org/abs/2012.00135) if you use this tool for academic research:

 ```bibtex
 @article{xiao2020optimizing,